ian-fisher-developer/qt-qml/README.md

    Builds on the adjustable table, replacing the standard controls with custom versions.

+4. Multiple Controls

+   IN PROGRESS: Many GUIs offer multiple controls for the same function.

 ## Configuration

 QtQML and QtQuick are still evolving rapidly.
 Qt 6.2 introduced [many affordances][CO01].
 These exercises use Qt 6.3.0, the latest at the time of writing.
 Each application is built via CMake, recommended by the latest QML/Quick documents for the new Qt/CMake build helpers.